kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 ### §151.119   Advance planning proposals: Procedures; funding.

-The funding information required by §151.23, except the last sentence, also is required in connection with an advance planning proposal.
+The funding information required by [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.23   Procedures: Application; funding information.|§151.23]], except the last sentence, also is required in connection with an advance planning proposal.
 The sponsor's share of estimated proposal costs may not consist of or include the value of donated labor, materials, or equipment.

 ### §151.121   Procedures: Offer; sponsor assurances.